Saturday, 16 August 2025

 https://cdn.breastcanceruk.org.uk/uploads/2024/02/Breast-Cancer-UK_HRT-and-Breast-Cancer-Review-2024.pdf

-2) Modified Geng Nian Kang (更年康):
+2) Modified Geng Nian Kang (更年康) has 10 ingredients:

 Shudihuang (Radix Rehmanniae Preparata): nourishing yin and blood